 What to Do If You Were Injured by a Drowsy Driver

 The repercussions of falling asleep at the wheel can be significant, but in many cases motorists who have behaved recklessly work to evade the consequences by denying wrongdoing.
 Since fatigued driving can be hard to prove, it’s important to take steps to protect your interests if you have been in a car crash.

 If you have been in a car collision and suspect fatigued driving is at fault, do not permit anyone to move the cars at the scene unless it is necessary for safety reasons.
 Contact the police to report the accident.
 Determining where the cars came to rest can help investigators determine if the driver was going off the road or swerving into the next lane.

-It is also important to take lots of photos at the scene of the crash and to get the contact information of any witnesses.
+It is also important to take lots of photos (you will need these for your insurance adjuster) at the scene of the crash and to get the contact information of any witnesses.
 Witnesses may have seen a driver weaving or even drifting off, and this can help you establish the chain of events.
 Even photos of skid marks on the road or the final resting position of the cars can help accident reconstruction experts determine what caused the accident.
 Take as many photos as you can, and try to secure as much data as possible.

-If you can been in a car accident in Las Vegas or anywhere in Nevada, and think fatigue or negligence may have played a role, contact Dallas Horton & Associates for a consultation.
+If you have been in an accident in Las Vegas or anywhere in Nevada, and think fatigue or negligence may have played a role, contact Dallas Horton & Associates for a consultation.
 Dallas Horton & Associates aggressively fights for the results you deserve, and we know where and how to look for the evidence needed to support your claim.